Hoshinowo-Yuki/customer-data-analysis/README.md

 2. Install the required libraries if not already installed.
 3. Run the script in RStudio or another R environment.
 4. View the outputs in the R console and plots in the plotting window.

-## Extending the Program

-Here are some ways to enhance the program:
-1. **Add more features**:
-   - Include additional customer attributes like geographic location or channel preferences.
-2. **Optimize Clustering**:
-   - Use the Elbow Method or Silhouette Analysis to find the optimal number of clusters.
-3. **Hyperparameter Tuning**:
-   - Use `caret` or `gridSearch` to optimize the Random Forest model.
-4. **Add Additional Models**:
-   - Compare Random Forest with other models like Logistic Regression, SVM, or Gradient Boosting.
-5. **Create a Dashboard**:
-   - Use `shiny` to create an interactive dashboard for visualizing customer insights.